 Overall, the rapid digitalization of society is seen as beneficial and a giant leap towards progress and evolution.
 However, we have overlooked the growing psychological ramifications of our evolvement, particularly in the younger and more vulnerable generations.
 The fabric of our society is coming apart at the seams.

-The correlation between internet usage and psychiatric disorders, particularly ADHD, is at the very least, strongly suggested.
-While the internet and all it has to offer does not come with an instruction manual or guidebook, perhaps it should.
+The correlation between internet usage and psychiatric disorders, particularly ADHD, is, at the very least, strongly suggested.
+While the internet and all it has to offer does not come with an instruction manual or guidebook, it should.
 Supporting our mental wellness should run hand in hand with learning, analyzing, and processing increasing amounts of online information.

 The driving force behind our societal growth should not be our Achilles’ heel.